 As a race, humans are more educated and technologically advanced than ever before, yet we still don’t control the future.
 As our number explodes past six billion, you’d think we’d be more poignantly aware of our innate humanness.
 Yet the very opposite seems true.
 Most of us seem unable to function without an arsenal of machinery.
 The tools of our trades seem to have made many of us, well, tools.
 Increased technology, much of it under the guise of bringing us closer, has actually widened the divide.
-We sit in our cubicles at work and email our cohorts across the hall or while away the hours in front of a computer ensconced in our home offices.
-We have more work- and timesaving devices than ever before, yet most of us work harder and have less time.
+We sit in our cubicles at work and email our cohorts across the hall or while away the hours in front of a computer ensconced in our home offices that should be equipped with desk for small spaces to work better.
+We have more work- and time-saving devices than ever before, yet most of us work harder and have less time.
 We commute to our jobs toting cell phones, laptops and pagers, and even guided by highly advanced global positioning systems.
-“Carpe Diem” has been replaced by “You’ve got Mail.”
+“Carpe Diem” has been replaced by “You’ve Got Mail.”
 People are more closely linked to satellites than to their neighbors.
 Voice mail, email, answering machines — all these things are supposedly to keep us more connected than ever, yet the gap widens.
 Seems today more people are concerned about tomorrow than today.

 The revolution of the World Wide Web — considered by many to be the greatest advancement of technology ever — seems actually to reinforce our separateness.
 Politically speaking, this is perhaps the great age of separatism.
 We have the ability to call upon more facts, more data, more information — both useful and trivial — than ever before.
 In this heralded “Information Age,” the inundation and accessibility of facts seems to be the actual enemy of thought.
 Indeed, why think when you can hit the “Forward Email button” and send someone else’s mundane thoughts or jokes to a long list of supposed friends on a daily basis?
 Sure, you may feel you keep in touch with more people than ever before.
 But do you feel closer to them?